flyteorg/flyte/rfc/core language/1461-cache-serialize-api.md

 ## 4 Metrics & Dashboards

-- Latency and frequency of reservation gRPC function calls to get an idea of cache serialize overhead
+- Monitor the latency and frequency of reservation gRPC function calls to assess cache serialize overhead.
-- Task execution idle time in comparison to heartbeat-interval-seconds configuration
+- Track task execution idle time in comparison to the heartbeat-interval-seconds configuration.

 ## 5 Drawbacks